Firice1269/Firic/extensions/firic/README.md

 ### Functions

-Firic functions are called by the function's name, followed by any arguments to be passed to the function, enclosed in parentheses (`()`).
+Functions can be called by the function's name, followed by any arguments to be passed to the function, enclosed in parentheses (`()`).

 Example:
 ```lua